OP-TEE/build/docs/rpi3.md

 #### 5.4.1 Edit uboot.env.txt
 All you need to do is to edit network configuration in `build/rpi3/firmware/uboot.env.txt`.
-You have to change value of `serverip` to the IP address of your NFS/TFTP server, `gatewayip` to your router IP address and `nfspath` to the exported path, where root FS is stored (`/srv/nfs/rpi`).
+You have to change value of `serverip` to the IP address of your NFS server, `gatewayip` to your router IP address and `nfspath` to the exported path, where root FS is stored (`/srv/nfs/rpi`).
 Then you need to generate new `uboot.env`:
 ```bash